KikeWTF/Blog/re-rootsofpacha_kscodes.md

 > That is, **codes are static depending on the type of reward** you get.

-That's why, within my _gamer greed_, I wanted to study a bit the code checking process to know if I was able to unlock all the Kickstarter content. **And in this article I explain you how to do it**.
+That's why, within my _gamer greed_, I wanted to study a bit the code checking process to know if I was able to unlock all the Kickstarter content. **And this article explains how to do it**.

 ## 🧰 Tools